 Carolyn HanusElementary School Tutor and Young Learners Tutor, iAchieve Learning.
 I am 29 years old and graduated DePaul University in 2008, with a Bachelor of Arts Degree in Communication Studies.
 Then, I made the decision to further my education and I received a certificate in Early Childhood Education.
 Currently, I teach at an after-school program at the Jane Stenson School (District #68), located within Skokie, Illinois.
 I work with students kindergarten through eighth grade and assist them in reading, writing, math, social studies, and science.
 In addition, I am very artistic and implement creative activities into my program.
 I utilize visual, auditory, and kinesthetic strategies while helping students in a positive environment achieve their goals.
 My personal hobbies and interests include the following: art, reading, history, learning about child development, montessori methods and learning, running, biking, yoga, poetry, music, and film.

-Nicole MuszynskyElementary School Tutor, iAchieve Learning.
+Nicole MuszynskyElementary School Tutor, Academic Coaching, iAchieve Learning.
 My area of speciality is Special Education and I am a special education teacher for the partial hospitalization program at a behavioral hospital.
 I have a B.S. in Education with a specialization in Special Education.
+I also work with kids to develop executive functioning skills to help them be successful in school.
 I enjoy teaching because I love helping children learn what is difficult for them and making it easier.
 I love teaching children how to read!
 My hobbies include reading, spending time with my daughter, family and friends.
 I enjoy watching movies, too!
 I adore cuddling with my two cats.

 Ryan P.C.
 TrimbleFrench/Spanish/English Tutor, iAchieve learning.
 The Italian filmmaker Federico Fellini is quoted as saying, “A different language is a different vision of life.”
 A new language opens up a student’s world to music, television, books, films, cultural ideas, and meetings they would never otherwise have the opportunity to find, and I love helping others discover them.
 Throughout my life, I've been able to apply that quote to my own life.
 I've always loved everything to do with languages.
 I read and wrote voraciously, in any language I knew (or thought I knew).
 I used to copy the "Evolution of the Alphabet" sections out of my grandparents' World Book Encyclopedias, teaching myself little bits of a lot of languages as I grew up.
 In high school, I properly learned to speak French and Spanish.
 At the University of North Carolina at Wilmington, I graduated with a double major in Film Studies & French Language, and as a member of Pi Delta Phi, the National French Honor Society.
 I also worked on the French television program "Le Grand Journal" in fall 2012, a show whose ratings tanked shortly after I left.
 Back in North Carolina, I kept my language skills sharp by tutoring at UNC-W's Learning Center as a Spanish, English, and French tutor.
 I also taught high school-level French at Huntington Learning Center.
 Besides teaching at iAchieve, I work as a social media manager for an international company, which keeps me connected to people around the world.
 I also perform improv and sketch comedy around Chicago (mostly in English, for now), and am working on my second novel (my first, "Fragments from 5th Ave," was published in summer 2014).